Tesla settles class action lawsuit over 'dangerous' Autopilot system

 NEW YORK (Reuters) - Tesla on Thursday reached an agreement to settle a class action lawsuit with buyers of its Model S and Model X cars who alleged that the company’s assisted-driving Autopilot system was “essentially unusable and demonstrably dangerous.”

-No further details of the agreement, announced in a filing in San Jose federal court late Thursday, were available.
-The deal still has to be approved by U.S. District Judge Beth Labson Freeman.
+The agreement, announced in a filing in San Jose federal court late Thursday, still has to be approved by U.S. District Judge Beth Labson Freeman.

+Tesla said in a statement it wanted to do right by its customers and, as part of the proposed deal, agreed to compensate car owners who purchased the 2.0 version of Autopilot and had to wait longer than expected for the driving features to become active.

+“Since rolling out our second generation of Autopilot hardware in October 2016, we have continued to provide software updates that have led to a major improvement in Autopilot functionality,” the company said, adding that the settlement would be offered to customers worldwide.

+Class members, who paid an extra $5,000 to get the Autopilot upgrade between 2016 and 2017, will receive between $20 and $280 in compensation.
+Tesla has agreed to place more than $5 million into a settlement fund, which will also cover attorney costs and other fees.

-Tesla and Steve Berman, a lawyer for the car owners, did not immediately respond to a request for comment.
+Steve Berman, a lawyer for the car owners, did not immediately respond to a request for comment.

 The case was closely watched in the automotive and legal communities, as it was the only known court challenge Tesla faced with regard to its assisted-driving technology.